NixOS/nixpkgs/doc/stdenv/stdenv.chapter.md

 The client server architecture is required to handle parallel builds.

-The `mini-compile-commands.wrap` function takes a nixpkgs standard environment, and returns a new standard environment with the `mini_compile_commands_client.py` insert into the compiler wrapper as a post wrapper hook.
+The `mini-compile-commands.wrap` function takes a nixpkgs standard environment, and returns a new standard environment with the `mini_compile_commands_client.py` insert into the compiler wrapper as a post wrapper hook and `mini_compile_commands_server.py` in scope.

 For example, in the environment